 Configuring Your AudioMoth

-Important note: your AudioMoth must be on the most recent firmware in order to be used with the Companion app.
-If you have not updated your firmware in a while, check out this article that explains how to download the most recent firmware.
+- Note: Your AudioMoth must have most recent firmware in order to properly configure and deploy the device.
+If you have not updated your firmware in a while, check out this article which explains how to download the most recent firmware.

 Once downloaded, the app will have the following icon:

-Open the app and plug the AudioMoth into your computer.
+Open the app and connect the AudioMoth device to your computer using a USB Micro B cable (not included with the kit).
 Make sure the AudioMoth is switched to the USB/OFF position.
-Similar to when updating, the green LED on the audio moth should be on and solid, as opposed to blinking when in other modes.
+The green LED light on the device should be on and solid, as opposed to blinking when in other modes.

-The next box, under the Recording Settings tab, allows you to customize the recordings of the AudioMoth.
-Increasing the Sample rate increases the quality of the audio and the maximum frequency that can be recorded, but for most applications, higher frequencies aren't necessary.
+The Recording tab allows you to customize how your AudioMoth device will record.
+Increasing the Sample Rate increases the quality of the audio and the maximum frequency that can be recorded; but for most applications, higher frequencies aren't necessary.
 Keep in mind higher sample rates will take up more space in the SD card.
-The Gain changes how strong the audio signal is that is picked up by the AudioMoth.
-Cyclic recording allows the AudioMoth to sleep for an amount of time and then record in a cycle.
-This means that when the AudioMoth is scheduled to be recording, it can further be customized to sleep and record at intervals to keep files smaller and save battery.

-If you'd like your AudioMoth to record 1 min every 5 mins, you'll want to change it to be Sleep duration: 240 secs and Recording duration: 60 secs.
-See screenshot below:
+For example, if you'd like your AudioMoth to record 1 minute every 5 minutes, you will change these settings to Sleep duration: 240 and Recording duration: 60.
+See below:

-If you want to set up your AudioMoth to continuously record, you'll want to select this as a recording period.
+If you want to set up your AudioMoth to record all day, you will want to select the following as a recording period:

 Below that, the dates which the AudioMoth will be recording can be customized by checking the box next to First recording date and Last recording date.
 Checking the box will turn the text black and then the date can be changed.
 At the bottom of the page, the number of files, size of files, and energy consumption is estimated.

-Now that you have all of the desired settings for your AudioMoth, you can press configure AudioMoth.
 Now you are ready to pair the AudioMoth with the Companion App!
-Check out this next support article to see how!
+Check out our next article to see how.